-This software is furnished only under a license.
-For more information about DIGITAL's licensing terms and policies, contact your local DIGITAL office.
+This software is furnished under the licensing provisions of Cabletron Syystems Standard Terms and Conditions.
+For more information about Cabletron's Systems licensing terms and policies, contact your local Cabletron Systems office.

-The DECserver software license applies to the DECserver unit on which the server software runs, not to service host node CPUs in the network.
+The DECserver Network Access software license applies to the DECserver unit on which the server software runs, not to service host node CPUs in the network.